Table of Contents

 |3||Fragmentation stage||Fragmentation and flattening of the epiphysis, metaphyseal cyst, pseudocysts|

-Conventional radiography can’t be used to detect early changes.
-In the absence of notable X-ray features, an MRI should be used, if you suspect Perthes’ disease, and there are complex differential diagnoses.
+Conventional radiography cannot be used to detect early changes.
+In the absence of notable X-ray features, an MRI should be used if Perthes disease is suspected.

 - Joint effusion